Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: INTRODUCTION

 \begin{itemize}

-\item Scan Context is lidar-centric, so it only represent the scene of the current observation position, which means that if the distance between the vehicles at two moments is not small enough, the corresponding descriptors will be dissimilar which will cause a loop misses or relocalize fails.
+\item Scan Context is a lidar-centric descriptor, meaning that it only captures the surroundings from the current observation position.
+As a result, if the distance between two vehicle poses is not sufficiently small, the corresponding descriptors will differ significantly, leading to missed loop closures or unsuccessful relocalization attempts, which is called contactless cases in this paper.

-\item Only the yaw angle can be calculated by rotation matching, and if provided as the initial pose to ICP, it is easy to fall into a local optimum.
-Some recent works, such as SSC, OverlapNet, SC++, etc., can calculate 6D pose, but unfortunatly this calculation result is prone to errors in contactless place recognition.
+\item The rotation matching method used in Scan Context algorithms can only estimate the yaw angle of the relative pose, and providing it as the initial pose for ICP may lead to convergence to a local optimum.
+Although recent methods such as Semantic Scan Context (SSC), OverlapNet(ON), and Scan Context++ (SC++) can compute the 3D pose, their performance in contactless place recognition is often hindered by error-prone calculations.

 \end{itemize}